isabella232/OfficeDocs-O365ServiceDescriptions-pr.it-IT/Office365-ServiceDescriptions/exchange-online-protection-service-description/administration-and-management-eop.md

 ## <a name="remote-windows-powershell-access"></a>Accesso a Windows PowerShell remoto

- Gli amministratori possono utilizzare Windows PowerShell remoto per eseguire attività di gestione dalla riga di comando.
-Per ulteriori informazioni su come utilizzare Windows PowerShell, tra cui informazioni sulla creazione di una sessione Shell remota e documentazione su ciascun cmdlet, vedere [Exchange Online PowerShell](https://go.microsoft.com/fwlink/p/?LinkId=282266).
+ Administrators can use Remote Windows PowerShell to perform management tasks from the command line.
+For more information about how to use Windows PowerShell, including information about creating a remote Shell session and documentation about each cmdlet, see [Exchange Online PowerShell](https://go.microsoft.com/fwlink/p/?LinkId=282266).

 ## <a name="feature-availability"></a>Disponibilità delle funzionalità